marklogic-community/Corona/README.markdown

 #### Get a JSON document
  - Request type: GET
- - Example: jsonstore.xqy?uri=/foo/bar.json
+ - Example: /data/store/foo/bar.json - Get the document with a uri of "/foo/bar.json"
- - Optional: To fetch metadat associated about the document, specify what you'd like to include in the response.
+ - Optional: To fetch metadata associated about the document, specify what you'd like to include in the response.
-   - jsonstore.xqy?uri=/foo/bar.json?include=content - Simply returns the document as supplied via the PUT (default)
+   - /data/store/foo/bar.json?include=content - Simply returns the document as supplied via the PUT (default)
-   - jsonstore.xqy?uri=/foo/bar.json?include=permissions - Returns the permissions on the document
+   - /data/store/foo/bar.json?include=permissions - Returns the permissions on the document
-   - jsonstore.xqy?uri=/foo/bar.json?include=collections - Returns the collections on the document
+   - /data/store/foo/bar.json?include=collections - Returns the collections on the document
-   - jsonstore.xqy?uri=/foo/bar.json?include=properties - Returns the properties on the document
+   - /data/store/foo/bar.json?include=properties - Returns the properties on the document
-   - jsonstore.xqy?uri=/foo/bar.json?include=quality - Returns the quality of the document
+   - /data/store/foo/bar.json?include=quality - Returns the quality of the document
-   - jsonstore.xqy?uri=/foo/bar.json?include=content&include=permissions&include=quality - Returns the content, permissions and quality of the document
+   - /data/store/foo/bar.json?include=content&include=permissions&include=quality - Returns the content, permissions and quality of the document
-   - jsonstore.xqy?uri=/foo/bar.json?include=all - Returns the content along with all of its metadata
+   - /data/store/foo/bar.json?include=all - Returns the content along with all of its metadata

 #### Delete a JSON document
  - Request type: DELETE
- - Example: jsonstore.xqy?uri=/foo/bar.json
+ - Example: /data/store/foo/bar.json - Delete the document with a uri of "/foo/bar.json"

 #### Set a property on a document
  - Request type: POST
  - Properties are **not** held inside the JSON document, properties are stored outside of the document and don't effect the stored document at all.
 They are best thought of as metadata about the document but should be avoided if possible due to storage overhead.
- - Example: jsonstore.xqy?uri=/foo/bar.json&property=publishState:final&property=needsEditorial:false
+ - Example: /data/store/foo/bar.json&property=publishState:final&property=needsEditorial:false

 #### Set permissions on a document
  - Request type: POST
  - When setting permissions on a document, all of the existing permissions are overwritten.
- - Example: jsonstore.xqy?uri=/foo/bar.json&permission=public:read&permission=admin:write
+ - Example: /data/store/foo/bar.json&permission=public:read&permission=admin:write

 #### Set collections on a document
  - Request type: POST
  - When setting collections on a document, all of the existing collections are overwritten.
- - Example: jsonstore.xqy?uri=/foo/bar.json&collection=public&collection=published
+ - Example: /data/store/foo/bar.json&collection=public&collection=published

 #### Set the quality of a document
  - Request type: POST
- - Example: jsonstore.xqy?uri=/foo/bar.json&quality=10
+ - Example: /data/store/foo/bar.json&quality=10

 ## TODO
- - jsonstore.xqy:
  - Move a document
  - Copy a document
- - Some real tests

   [MarkLogic]: http://developer.marklogic.com
   [MarkLogic Server]: http://developer.marklogic.com